thoughtspot/thoughtspot.github.io/_spotiq/overview.md

 deletes them.
 You can run SpotIQ on the same object multiple times.
 Each analysis generates new results.

-1. To check for the results of your analysis, select the **SpotIQ** page.
+1. To check for the results of your analysis, go to the **SpotIQ** page.

    The **SpotIQ** page allows you to see all results with data you have permission for.
 So the results lists shows **All** results or just **Yours**.